chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 Endings
 	•	Continue Penance: He seals himself deeper.
 Gain Fetter’s Boon (1/session erase 1 SB from a roll; GM banks +1 SB).
 The stair closes for a year and a day.
-	•	Find Peace: He passes onward; a Soul-Light remains (1/arc: shift Desperate → Controlled for one scene).
+	•	Find Peace: He passes onward; a Soul-Light remains (1/arc: shift Desperate → Dominant for one scene).
 	•	Join You: He returns in frail flesh; a Mortal Oath binds him against a named greater threat.
 Track Debt [4] that ticks on misuse.

 Treasure—Only if The Thirty-Spoken: When the party recites all 30 names and he yields, he bequeaths the Glaive of the Thirty (below).
 If he’s slain, only a fine (non-enchanted) glaive lies here unless later awakened by returning at least ten names to the living record.